GoDaddy pricing: everything you need to know

 GoDaddy refund policy

 GoDaddy’s refund policy varies by product, with specific timeframes for each service.
-Annual plans typically offer a 30-day refund window, while monthly plans (under 12 months) can be refunded within 48 hours.
+Annual plans typically offer a 30-day refund window, while monthly plans (for less than 12 months) can be refunded within 48 hours.
 Refund requests must be made before closing your account, as refunds aren’t available post-closure.

 Domain refunds depend on the extension.
 Standard domains allow refunds within 5 days of purchase, while one-year auto-renewals offer 45 days.
 Some domains, like .au or .it, have shorter windows (3–14 days), and others, such as .de or .ru, are non-refundable.